 On June 14, 2010, the PBOC issued the Online Payment Measures, which went into effect on September 1, 2010.
 Under the Payment Measures, Online Payment Services are defined as the provision of capital transfer services by non-financial institutions acting as intermediaries, including services rendered in connection with network-based payments, issuance and settlement services for pre-paid cards and acquiring services for bank cards.
 The Payment Measures require all non-financial institutions engaging in Online Payment Services to obtain a Online Payment Service License from the PBOC.
 The Payment Measures provide a one-year grace period starting September 1, 2010.
 Failure to obtain an Online Payment License will lead to the termination of the right to provide online payment services.
-We have therefore prepared to apply for a Online Payment Service License.
-However, since the definition of "network-based payments" in the Payment Measures is vague, we cannot assure you that we will be able to obtain the required license.
+We have therefore prepared to apply for a Online Payment Service License is vague, we cannot assure you that we will be able to obtain the required license.
 If we cannot obtain the licenses, our business will be adversely affected.